angular/angular/adev/src/content/guide/components/lifecycle.md

 }
 ```

-You can pass the `DestroyRef` instance to functions or classes outside your component.
+You can pass the `DestroyRef` instance to functions or classes outside of your component.
 Use this
 pattern if you have other code that should run some cleanup behavior when the component is
 destroyed.